fbpx

 • Certifications: Licenses may be required depending on the trade (e.g., electrical or plumbing certification).

-• Experience: Employers prefer candidates with relevant experience, particularly for project management and skilled trades.
+• Experience: Employers prefer candidates with relevant experience, particularly in project management and skilled trades.

 Top U.S. Companies Offering Visa Sponsorship for Construction Jobs